Code-Institute-Submissions/Daffie95-wikipies-MS3_MayResub/README.md

 4. 2021-03-16
 > **Expected Result:**
-> > creating CSS code targeting elements in the html should change the appearance of the output
+> > creating CSS code targeting elements in the HTML should change the appearance of the output

 > **Actual Result:**
-> > The CSS code does not change the appearance of the html, it does work with in-line customization however.
+> > The CSS code does not change the appearance of the HTML, it does work with in-line customization, however.

 > **Resolved Y/N:**
-> > ***Y 2021-03-16*** - Due to not having an online preview that could read jinja I had to push the css changes to main to display them on the live page.(not best practice)
+> > ***Y 2021-03-16*** - Due to not having an online preview that could read jinja I had to push the CSS changes to main to display them on the live page. (not best practice)

 ## 5. Additional Comments.
 The commits are somewhat inconsistent, the later ones will use the description to specify the changes in the files.
 I am using GitHub Desktop and it was simply more effective for me to write in the description.
 <hr>
-I have not found a way to visualize functional previews of jinja code on VsCode, thus the large ammount of commits to the main branch.<br>
+I have not found a way to visualize functional previews of jinja code on VsCode, thus a large number of commits to the main branch.<br>
-I pushed commits for testing to push changes to heroku and to display the changes made in the code.
-This did force me to push multiple commits with the same description to declare what I was working on, more like workin on a separate branch, but instead doing testing on main.
-I appologize for the large ammounts of commits.
+I pushed commits for testing to push changes to Heroku and to display the changes made in the code.
+This did force me to push multiple commits with the same description to declare what I was working on, more like working on a separate branch, but instead doing testing on main.
+I apologize for the large amounts of commits.

 ## 6. External Resources.
 [MaterializeCSS Documentation](https://materializecss.com/)<br>